Aromatic ginger and spring onion beef served over noodles, this bowl is really quick and delightful, not to mention

 - Mix the vegetable broth, soy sauce, sherry, Chinese 5-spice powder, grated ginger, and grated garlic in a larger pan.
 Bring to a boil and simmer for about 3 minutes.

 - In the meantime, cut the onions into pieces, about 2,5 cm/ 1-inch pieces and the beef into long thin strips.

-- Add the green onions to the pan and cook for 2 minutes, add the beef and continue cooking for another 3 minutes.
-Add the sugar snap peas and cook for another 4 minutes or so until the beef and the sugar snap peas are tender.
+- Add the green onions to the pan and cook for 2 minutes, add the beef, and continue cooking for another 3 minutes.
+Add the sugar snap peas and corn and cook for another 4 minutes or so until the beef and the sugar snap peas are tender.

 - Divide the noodles between 4 deep bowls and spoon over the beef and vegetables.
 Divide the remaining broth between the bowls.
 The dish is quite soupy, so be sure to use deep bowls.
 Sprinkle with the roasted sesame seeds and serve.